A finiteness condition for complex continued fraction algorithms: A Generalization: The -Hurwitz algorithm

 \section{A Generalization: The $\balpha$-Hurwitz algorithm}

 We are now ready to introduce the main object of our paper.
-We consider rational perturbations of the Hurwitz map.
-To be precise, we make the mapping $T$ parameter dependent by shifting the domain $U$.
+We consider perturbations of the Hurwitz map.
+To be precise, we make the mapping $T$ defined in \eqref{eq:mapT} parameter dependent by shifting the domain $U$.
 For ${\balpha}=(\alpha_1,\alpha_2) \in \mathbb R^2$ set

 and define the function $ \lfloor \cdot \rfloor_{\balpha} : \C \to U_{\balpha};\, z \mapsto z-w$, where $w\in\Z[i]$ is the unique Gaussian integer satisfying $z-w\in U_{\balpha}$.
 The {\it $\balpha$-Hurwitz map} is then given by